danboe90/ArduVNA/README.md

 ##General
 This project aims to realize a Vector Network Analizer (VNA) with the help of an Arduino Nano.
-All including functions are a mix of "found somewere on the web" and "written on my own".
+All including functions are a mix of *"found somewere on the web"* and *"written on my own"*.

 ##Hardware Used
 The following components have been used: